Arman-mi/BioE131FinalProject/README.md

 # BioE131FinalProject
-step 1: setup you AWS acount. please refer to the instructions listed on Lab 8 on how to setup your AWS acount. <br> step 2: setup Jbrowse according to the isntructions listed on Lab 8.  <br> please verify that JBrowse is installed using the following bash command: --version Jbrowse <br>
+step 1: setup you AWS account. please refer to the instructions listed on Lab 8 on how to setup your AWS account. <br> step 2: setup Jbrowse according to the instructions listed on Lab 8.  <br> please verify that JBrowse is installed using the following bash command: --version Jbrowse <br>
 run jbrowse --help to check the following packages and commands are installed <br>
 wget: For downloading genome and annotation files. <br>